Suspect charged in Germany over Madeleine McCann disappearance - reports

 The British three-year-old went missing from an apartment in Praia da Luz, Portugal almost 15 years ago.

-Earlier today, German daily newspaper Bild was reported that convicted rapist Christian Brueckner had been made an official suspect, or an "arguido"
+Earlier today, German daily newspaper Bild was reporting that convicted rapist Christian Brueckner had been made an official suspect, or an "arguido"

-Brueckner, 44, was named by German prosecutors as the man responsible for the three-year-old's kidnap and murder in June 2020.
+In June 2020, Brueckner, 44, was named by German prosecutors as the man responsible for the three-year-old's kidnap and murder.

 The Daily Mail reported that police in Portugal are understood to have acted in the last few days after it emerged Brueckner could avoid charges due to Portugal's statute of limitations.
 It kicks in for serious crimes after 15 years.